 Macau, a one-of-a-kind tourist destination

-In 2005, The Historic Centre of Macau was inscribed on the UNESCO World Heritage List as a result of its unique historical and cultural landscape.
-Macau is currently positioning itself as the World Centre of Tourism and Leisure as it develops into a quality international tourist destination.
+In 2005, the Historic Centre of Macau was inscribed on the UNESCO World Heritage List, due to its unique historical and cultural landscape.
+Macau is currently positioning itself as a “World Centre of Tourism and Leisure” as it elevates its status as a quality international tourist destination.

 Feel the Romance